 Julia has a multidisciplinary practice with a strong research base inspired by the historical and contemporary traditions of Botanical Art and Contemporary Drawing practice.

-Julia's work is informed by over 20 years experience as a horticulturalist in a variety of community projects, Julia worked as a community grower at 'Growing Communities' in Hackney and helped to set up the womens Horticultural project -'The Coriander Club' at Spitalfields City Farm.
+Julia's work is informed by over 20 years experience as a horticulturalist in a variety of community projects, a community grower at 'Growing Communities' in Hackney and the womens Horticultural project -'The Coriander Club' at Spitalfields City Farm.

 An ‘ethno botanical artist’ Julia uses plants as a way of telling stories about our relationships with the natural world.

-Julia is a member of the Bedgebury Pinetum Florilegium Society ,‘Florum’ and Iceni Botanical Artists group.
+Julia is a member of the Bedgebury Pinetum Florilegium Society ,the Chelsea Physic Garden Florilegium Society and the Iceni Botanical Artists group.

 She also makes work inspired by the Japanese ‘Oshibana’ tradition of making pictures using pressed flowers and other botanical materials.
 Using her knowledge of running the herb workshop to process plants in different ways.